 Q: What is the best time of year to visit Julian for cider?
 Fall is peak apple harvest season and the most festive time to visit.
 That said, Julian Hard Cider operates year-round, and the cider itself changes with whatever fruit is currently at its peak.

 Q: Is Julian Beer Company kid-friendly?
 Yes.
 Kids are welcome in the main space.
-It functions more like a casual taproom than a bar, and the patio is comfortable for families.
+It functions more like a casual taproom and eatery than a bar, and the patio is comfortable for families to spread out.

 Q: How close are the cidery and brewery to each other?
-Julian Beer Company is on Main Street.
+Julian Beer Company is right on Main Street.
 Julian Hard Cider's primary tasting room is about a five-minute drive away in Wynola.
-You can hit both in an afternoon with a very short drive between them.
+You can easily hit both in a single afternoon.

 Keep Exploring Julian